deakjahn/crop_image/README.md

 controller.crop = Rect.fromLTRB(0.05, 0.05, 0.95, 0.95);
 ```

+ Note that if an `aspectRatio` was specified, all crop rectangles will be adjusted automatically to fit the
+ required aspect ratio.

 ## Using the result

 The final crop rectangle decided by the user can be used in various ways.
 The base output of the widget